 The morning began with a trip back to Narita International Airport for our flight to Fukuoka.
 The funny-sounding name was the first thing that caught my attention.
 I imagine it's the subject of many jokes.
 Let's just say my mother insisted it wasn't pronounced "fuck you, OK?"

-The highlight of the day was a tour of Mount Aso, the largest active volcano in Japan.
-The bus took us to the crater of Mount Naka.
+The highlight of the day was a tour of Mt.
+Aso, the largest active volcano in Japan.
+The bus took us to the crater of Mt.
+Naka.
 That was a cool sight, although visibility was limited in the dense smoke.
 The noxious gases were making us uncomfortable, so we didn't stay here too long except to take pictures.

 I took the opportunity to check out the gift shop at the Mt.
 Aso Ropeway terminal before we got back on the bus.
 The decorated cookies quickly caught my eye.
 They looked tasty but weren't exactly cheap.
 After careful consideration, I decided to save the money for other things.

 About an hour south of Fukuoka was Kumamoto.
 One of the city's biggest attractions was Kumamoto Castle.
 Though historical sites aren't my cup of tea, the castle was pretty impressive.
 The people dressed as palace guards outside the entrance were a nice touch.
 The rest of Kumamoto was also beautiful.

 This was followed by a stop at a mineral spa.
 The water seemed dark and uninviting but turned out to be fairly clean.
 Every so often, someone would check to make sure we hadn't passed out from the heat.
 They probably didn't want to get sued in case something happened to us.